Group-Sparse Matrix Factorization for Transfer Learning of Word Embeddings: Additional Experiments

-We also evaluate how our result varies with the value of selection threshold; in particular, we consider 10\%, 20\%, and 30\%.
+We additionally evaluate how our transfer learning estimator performs when varying the value of selection threshold, which determines the criteria for domain-specific words; in particular, we consider 10\%, 20\%, and 30\% (note our main experimental result uses a threshold of 10\%).
 Figure~\ref{fig:F1_perc_fin} shows the weighted $F_1$-score versus the top percentage set for the threshold in the finance domain.
-Our approach consistently outperforms all baselines including CCA and KCCA over different selection thresholds.
+Our approach consistently outperforms all baselines including CCA and KCCA over different selection thresholds, illustrating that it is robust to how we define domain-specific words.